techascent/tech.datatype/docs/datetime.md

 ## Tensor Support

-We don't expect many people to use the dates and tensors but the support is there:
+We don't expect many people to use dates and tensors but the support is there:

 ```clojure
 user> (require '[tech.v2.tensor :as dtt])